thephpleague/csv/docs/9.0/reader/record-mapping.md

 optionals arguments:

 - `default` which is the default Enum value to return if the value is `null`.
-- `enum` which is the `Enum` to use for resolution if the property or method argument is typed as `mixed`.
+- `className` which is the `Enum` to use for resolution if the property or method argument is typed as `mixed`.

 If the `Enum` is backed the cell value will be considered as one of the `Enum` value; otherwise it will be used as one the `Enum` name.
 The same logic applies for the `default` value.
 If the default value